 Sacred Heart University was founded in 1963 by the Most Reverend Walter W. Curtis, second bishop of the Diocese of Bridgeport, to provide an institution of higher education that would serve the people of the diocese and region, regardless of sex, race, creed or religion.
 In October 1962, Bishop Curtis announced both the plan to open a college the following September, and its name, “Sacred Heart.”
 The choice of the name had a dual origin: it was the name of the bishop’s first pastorate in Bloomfield, N.J., and was a pledge from the bishop attesting to the value of such an institution.

 Signs of the University’s growth and vibrancy are evident.
-Enrollment has risen from the original class of fewer than 200 undergraduate students to over 8,000 full-time and part-time undergraduate and graduate students, and the faculty has increased from nine to 263 full-time professors.
+Enrollment has risen from the original class of fewer than 200 undergraduate students to approximately 8,950 full-time and part-time undergraduate and graduate students.
 Over the years, Sacred Heart has grown to become the second-largest Catholic university in New England and, according to the Chronicle of Higher Education, one of the fastest-growing Catholic Universities in the country.

 The University has enhanced the undergraduate student experience in many notable ways.
 In 1990, it accepted, for the first time, students who wanted the residential experience.
 It now has 12 residential areas, with approximately 92 percent of first-year students and 57 percent of all undergraduates residing in University housing.

 An ever-widening outreach to the community balances the University’s commitment to academic excellence.
-For instance, the Center for Christian-Jewish Understanding (CCJU), which has earned the personal endorsement of Pope John Paul II and Pope Benedict XVI, has become a global leader in fostering interreligious dialogue.
-And closer to home, more than 1,500 students, faculty and staff members volunteer in excess of 50,000 hours to community service each year.
+More than 1,500 students, faculty and staff members volunteer in excess of 100,000 hours to community service each year.